thelfer/tfel/docs/web/drucker-prager-cap.md

   \]
   This surface is a line in the \(\paren{p,q}\) plane.
 - The second surface forms a so-called cap which closes the first plastic surface.
-This plastic surface is based on a criterion close the Green one (See @fritzen_computational_2013 and [this page](greenplasticity.html) for details):
+This plastic surface is based on a criterion close to the Green one (See @fritzen_computational_2013 and [this page](greenplasticity.html) for details):
   \[